 18. Discover the correct way to eat a pickled egg

-Depending who you talk to, soleier is either a 100% traditional, must-have pub food or a trick Düsseldorfers play on tourists.
-I prefer to think it’s the former, because I loved this treat that reminded me of deviled eggs at picnics back home in Texas.
+Depending on who you talk to, soleier is either a 100% traditional, must-have pub food or a trick Düsseldorfers play on tourists.
+I prefer to think it’s the former because I loved this treat that reminded me of deviled eggs at picnics back home in Texas.

 Here’s how to properly eat a pickled egg: